It’s infuriating. It’s annoying. It’s stupid. It’s unfair. It’s depressing. It’s disheartening.

 Unfortunately, online retailers, and especially Amazon are reluctant to remove these reviews.
 I have tried to reason with Amazon.
 But it has always refused my requests to take down a comment unless it contains blatantly vulgar or racist language.

-One of the worst sites for atrocious, vile, and even threatening book reviewer behaviour was Goodreads.
+One of the worst sites for atrocious, vile, and even threatening book reviewer behavior was Goodreads.
 I used the past tense intentionally because I gave up on this site years ago due to the infamous Goodreads Trolls.

 It earned a well-deserved reputation for spiteful reviewers and also for hating authors, hating authors.

 Goodreads may have improved site behavior since Amazon acquired it.
 But I am not sure because I still have an aversion to even visiting the site.

 According to this article on The Writing King, things seemingly have not improved.